alexlusco/alexlusco.github.io/_posts/2024-05-04-traffic-stops-anomoly-detection.md

 2. **K-means.** Groups data into clusters based on feature similarity.
 We can cluster officers based on the proportions of races they report.
 Outliers might suggest anomalous behavior, suggesting consistently different reporting patterns from their peers.

-3. **Residuals.** Trains a logistic regression model to predict the race of a subject based on non-racial features (e.g., time of day, age, gender).
+3. **Residuals.** Trains a logistic regression model to predict the race of a subject based on other known features associated with the event (e.g., time of day, subject age, subject gender).
 By examining the difference between the predicted probability and the actual reported value (the residual), we can identify officers whose reports consistently differ from what the model predicts.

 All R code for simulating the data and analyzing it using the three methods shared below.